 Figures 3 and 4.
-Progression (left to right) of leaf damage from glyphosate exposure.
+Progression of leaf damage from glyphosate exposure.
 This progression of leaf mortality may be important during the diagnostic process.
 Photos by Andrew Ezell.

-vegetation for signs of damage.
+B. What does adjacent vegetation look like?
+Many herbicides, especially those used in agriculture, are selective in nature.
+Some control grasses but do not impact broadleaf weeds or tree species.
+Alternately, some herbicides control broadleaf weeds but do not harm grass or woody species.
+For these reasons, it is very important that you investigate surrounding vegetation for signs of damage.
 This information may help eliminate various products from the list of herbicides that might have damaged your trees.
 Finally, some herbicides are selective within a vegetation category.
 For example, imazapyr (the active ingredient in the forestry herbicide Arsenal AC) is not harmful to pines at labeled rates.
 The same compound provides excellent control on many hardwood species.
-However, imazapyr does not control all hardwood species equally and typically does not result in substantial damage to leguminous (e.g., honeylocust, black locust, or redbud) or elm species.
+However, imazapyr does not control all hardwood species equally and typically does not result in substantial damage to leguminous (e.g., honeylocust, black locust, redbud) or elm species.
 Noting herbicide symptoms on vegetation surrounding your damaged tree will help quickly identify what product might have caused the damage.